 - Transaction Broker (TB) - unique to Colorado and a few other states, a transaction broker, on the other hand, simply provides assistance to a seller (or a buyer).
 According to the Colorado Real Estate Manual, a transaction broker is a broker who assists one or more parties throughout a contemplated real estate transaction with communication, interposition, negotiation, contract terms and the closing of such real estate transaction without being an advocate for the interests of any party to such transaction.
 In other words, a transaction broker assists a party (or both parties) to the transaction without representing either of them or being their agent.
 The drawback to choosing a TB is that your agent is not acting as your fiduciary and, therefore, does not have to recognize or hold your best interests in mind.
 He or she is a hired gun to process the paperwork and ensure deadlines and protocols are met for you.
 In fact, in Colorado a TB can work for both the seller and the buyer, because the agent is not a fiduciary to either party.
 The biggest benefits that the seller will only pay a TB a negotiated fee, instead of a full commission.

 If you have been following Louisville Realty Associates on social media you will know that we provide regular updates on what we think home owners and home buyers may be like to know.
 We also provide snapshots of market data for East Boulder County.
 While it is easy to get lost in the multitude of statistics available for everyone to look at online, we always keep our data sweet and simple.
 Check out recent East Boulder Town market statistics here.
 At Louisville Realty Associates, our wonderful agents have the experience, energy and depth of knowledge to help you list your home for the best price.
-You can reach me anytime at email@example.com.
+You can reach us anytime at firstname.lastname@example.org.

 Like LRA's Blog?
 Please Follow!